Nginx does not keep asking DNS just because your upstream keeps changing.

 }

-After reloading Nginx with this configuration (docker compose exec nginx_proxy nginx -s reload), we run our test one last time.
-When we switch from backend_v1 to backend_v2 and wait for the valid=5s cache to expire, our next curl request succeeds.
-Nginx automatically re-resolves the hostname, discovers the new IP (172.20.0.11), and seamlessly directs traffic to the correct backend.
+After reloading Nginx with this configuration (docker compose exec nginx_proxy nginx -s reload), the test behaves correctly.
+Switch from backend_v1 to backend_v2, wait for the valid=5s cache to expire, and the next curl succeeds.